zhangyt26/memcache-simplified/README.md

 # memcached

-A simple memcached implementaion with support of getter/setter
+A simple memcached implementaion as defined by [Memcached Protocol](https://code.google.com/p/memcached/wiki/MemcacheBinaryProtocol) with support of getter/setter.

 ## Prerequisite